-So at this point we would probably have detected a rising note of dismay in the wise men’s voices.
+At this point we would probably have detected a rising note of dismay in the wise men’s voices.
 They were probably terrified and beside themselves.

 Daniel 2:7 They answered again and said, “Let the king tell his servants the dream, and we will give its interpretation.”

-If you have ever been in an interview when the conversation went from bad to worse, and that is what seems to have happened here—each side had, what we might call, a reasonable position.
+If you have ever been in an interview when the conversation went from bad to worse, that is what seems to have happened here—each side had what we might call a reasonable position.
 The astrologers argued that they could not tell what the dream meant unless the king told them what the dream was; the king replied that if they were true astrologers and not fakes they should be able to divine what he had dreamed.
 And this was going nowhere quickly.
 The king was getting frustrated.

 Daniel 2:8-9 The king [Nebuchadnezzar] answered and said, “I know for certain that you would gain time, because you see that my decision is firm: if you do not make known the dream to me, there is only one decree for you!
 For you have agreed to speak lying and corrupt words before me till the time has changed.
 Therefore tell me the dream, and I shall know that you can give me its interpretation.”

-Otherwise they could have made up anything after hearing the dream.
+Otherwise, they could have made up anything after hearing the dream.

 Daniel 2:10-11 The Chaldeans answered the king, and said, “There is not a man on earth who can tell the king’s matter; therefore no king, lord, or ruler has ever asked such things of any magician, astrologer, or Chaldean.
 It is a difficult thing that the king requests, and there is no other who can tell it to the king except the gods, whose dwelling is not with flesh.”